 Clearly that is not what it meant!
 These are preschoolers!!!!

 I then wondered if it meant the children were going to use para-trooper type toys.

 Unclear, I asked her about it.
 She was SO excited to show me what it was!
 She took it out and we went outside and played with it!

 A parachute is a soft cloth that is typically made out of nylon or lycra and is traditionally round.
 When lifted up and then down, the underneath fills with air making the parachute billow and slowly descend.

 I was IMMEDIATELY hooked and have had a parachute in each of my classrooms ever since!

-What do preschoolers learning during Parachute Play?
+What do preschoolers learn during Parachute Play?

 There are so many areas of preschool development supported when using parachutes in your program: